Gulliver's Travels

 By Michael J. Cummings...© 2005

-.......After serving 3½ years as surgeon aboard the Swallow, physician Lemuel Gulliver returns to London.
+.......After serving three-and-a-half years as surgeon aboard the Swallow, physician Lemuel Gulliver returns to London.
 There, he marries and takes on patients.
 However, because his practice cannot sustain himself and his wife, he goes to sea again to make his living, this time for six years on two different ships.
 When he returns home again, he opens a practice at a new location, then another.
-Still his business still fails to thrive.
-So once again he signs on as surgeon on another ship, the Antelope, and leaves Bristol, England, on May 4, 1699, on a journey to the South Seas.
+Still his business fails to thrive.
+He could overcharge his patients, like most other physicians, and enjoy a comfortable living.
+But because he is honest, he refuses to do so.
+Instead, he signs on as surgeon on another ship, the Antelope, and leaves Bristol, England, on May 4, 1699, on a journey to the South Seas.

 .......Calling him Man-Mountain, the little people keep Gulliver a prisoner for a considerable time.
 However, when they realize he poses no threat, they free him and teach him their strange language.
 He learns that the island is a nation called Lilliput.
-Like the English, the Lilliputians are an upright and God-fearing people.
-They have two political parties–one for those who wear high heels and one for those who wear low heels.
-Once the little people accept Gulliver, the king issues a decree on the 12th day of the 91st moon of his reign which binds Gulliver to duties and services.
+The Lilliputians have two political parties—one for those who wear high heels and one for those who wear low heels.
+Once the little people accept Gulliver, the king issues a decree on the 12th day of the 91st moon of his reign.
+It binds Gulliver to duties and services.
 For example, to speed the arrival of dispatches during emergencies, he must convey in his pocket the message, the messenger, and his horse to the destination.
 He must also assist workmen in construction projects, measure the boundaries of the kingdom by pacing off the distance along the coast, and serve as an ally in Lilliput’s war with Blefescu.

 .......In return for his services, the king declares that the “man-mountain shall have a daily allowance of meat and drink sufficient for the support of 1724 of our subjects, with free access to our royal person, and other marks of our favour.”
 The emperor assigns 300 cooks to prepare his food and 300 tailors to make new clothes for him.
 In addition, the emperor later grants Gulliver’s request to walk through their capital city, Mildendo.